-Final outbreak size for negative binomial branching process
+Final observed outbreak size for negative binomial branching process

 dnbbp(x, r, k, condition_on_extinction = FALSE)